People with a weakened immune system are most likely to get the disorder.

-Treating the disorder that weakened the immune system may help.
+Treating the disorder that weakened the immune system may help people live longer.

-Progressive multifocal leukoencephalopathy results from infection by the JC virus (which is not related to Creutzfeldt-Jakob disease).
+Progressive multifocal leukoencephalopathy results from infection by the JC virus.
 The JC virus is often acquired during childhood.
 Most adults have been infected with the JC virus but do not develop the disorder.

 The JC virus appears to cause no symptoms until it is reactivated.